“What makes us human, I think, is an ability to ask questions, a consequence of our sophisticated spoken language.”

 Few names in the sciences have enjoyed her degree of longevity, reverence, or impact – let alone all three – and in 2017 Think Inc. in collaboration with the Jane Goodall Institute Australia is honoured to be hosting An Evening with Dr Jane Goodall for Australian audiences.
 We may not always have definitive answers as to what separates us from the animals, but at least one of our commonalities is enjoying the company of Dr Jane Goodall.

-This event will consist of a 20-minute lecture by Dr Jane Goodall, followed by a 40-minute conversation between Dr Jane Goodall and a special guest host.
+This event will consist of a 20-minute lecture by Dr Jane Goodall, followed by a 40-minute conversation between Dr Jane Goodall and special guest host, Hayden Turner.
 The event will begin with a speech by the Jane Goodall Institute Australia and end with an opportunity for Meet & Greet ticket holders to meet Dr Goodall and get their books signed.

 Doors open: 6:00PM